PoProstuKrzysztof/PoProstuKrzysztof/README.md

 I am looking for my first experience in the IT industry to improve my skills in building applications, both architecturally and scripting.

 ## 🤓 Currently learning
-+ expanding my knowledge with .NET Core
++ Expanding my knowledge with .NET Core and C#
-+ getting better and better in C#
++ Implementing API in applications
-+ implementing API in applications
++ Learning algorithms
-+ learning algorithms
++ Design patterns
-+ design patterns
++ JavaScript

 ## 💻 Languages and tools